Rudra1306/Rudra1306/README.md

 - 👋 Hi, I’m @Rudra1306
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Ios Development
 - 🌱 I’m currently learning things..
 - 💞️ I’m looking to collaborate on any projects on data science
 - 📫 Reach me by my mail :- rudraparikh6@gmail.com